MoEssamKhattab/ZC-GPA-Calculator/README.md

 3. Run the downloaded executable file to launch <img src="./ZC-GPA Calculator/Logos/zewail logo.png" width="15" height="20" alt="ZC GPA Calculator Logo"> **ZC-GPA Calculator.exe**

-> By using Option 2, you can quickly get started with the application without the need to build it from the source code.
+> _By using Option 2, you can quickly get started with the application without the need to build it from the source code._

 ## Usage

 1. Download Your Transcript as an HTML File:

-    - Open your transcript on the [SelfService](https://sisselfservice.zewailcity.edu.eg/PowerCampusSelfService/Home/LogIn?ReturnUrl=%2FPowerCampusSelfService%2FGrades%2FUnofficialTranscrip) platform.
+    - Open your transcript on the <a href="https://sisselfservice.zewailcity.edu.eg/PowerCampusSelfService/Home/LogIn?ReturnUrl=%2FPowerCampusSelfService%2FGrades%2FUnofficialTranscrip" target="_blank">SelfService</a> platform.

     - Right-click on the page &rarr; save as.